-Autonomous landing is a basic but also challenging phase for autonomous flights of MAVs.
-When the exact position of a desired landing site is unknown, an MAV should be able to search for and locate it autonomously, and then land on it to finish an autonomous flight.
+Autonomous landing is a basic but also challenging phase for autonomous navigation of MAVs.
+When the exact position of a desired landing site is unknown, the MAVs should be able to search for and locate it autonomously, and then land on it to finish autonomous flights.
 Monocular visual simultaneous localization and mapping (SLAM) has brought more flexibility to autonomous navigation of MAVs in unknown environments [1].
-In fact, it is especially well-suited for the autonomous landing task of an MAV: The problem of slow scale drift, which is inherent to every purely visual monocular SLAM system caused by the unobservability of the scale factor, can hardly cause much effect in such relatively small areas where the MAV is expected to land on.
+In fact, it is especially well-suited for the autonomous landing task of an MAV: The problem of slow scale drift, which is inherent to every purely visual monocular SLAM system caused by the unobservability of the scale factor, can hardly cause much effect in such relatively small areas where the MAV is expected to land.